Lonely Planet Scotland Guide

 A visit to Inverness should also include a walk over the Ness Bridge and a stroll along the banks of the river which offers beautiful views of this bustling city.
 And if you do walk here make sure to head south on the west bank to visit St Andrew's Cathedral, an impressive building built in 1869.

 Looking back to the east bank you can see Inverness Castle sitting on a wee hill right next to the River.
 It was built in 1836 by architect William Burn.
 The castle is not open for public, the grounds are.
-The castle is home to the Inverness Sherrif Court.
+The castle is home to the Inverness Sheriff Court.